Another Word For POSITIVE_ATTITUDE

 liberty

-Noun : The condition of being free from control or restrictions.
+Noun : The condition of being free.

 Noun : The condition of being free from imprisonment, slavery or forced labour.